PHILOSOPHY PATHWAYS ISSN 2043-0728

 Irvine, A.D.
 BERTRAND RUSSELL- Critical Assessments Vol I-IV (Routledge London And New York, 1999)

 Kneale, W. Probability and Induction (Oxford Clarendon Press 1962)

 Kneale, W. & Kneale, M. The Development of Logic (Oxford Clarendon Press 1962)

-Krishna, Daya & others(ed) Modern Logic- Its Relevance to Philosophy (Impex
+Krishna, Daya & others(ed) Modern Logic- Its Relevance to Philosophy (Impex India, New Delhi 1969)